Prime time or Netflix? Streaming wars come to Thailand

 Creative control

-Almost a third of Thai households already subscribe to an on-demand streaming service, according to their data, far ahead of Indonesia (12 percent) or Vietnam (four percent).
+Almost a third of Thai households already subscribe to an on-demand streaming service, according to their data, far ahead of Indonesia (12%) or Vietnam (4%).

 “If content really works locally and (is) sustainable, then it will travel anywhere,” Couto said.